Fox news estranges millions of families and instills hate and fear in its cult members

 Preface.
 This is a book review that has key excerpts of “Foxocracy”, by Tobin Smith, who worked at Fox for 14 years and was friends with Roger Ailes as well as the staff that decided what the propaganda of the day would be.
 He learned all about the psychology behind the show, including using techniques of Nazi propaganda.

-What’s most alarming to me is that millions of families have been torn apart when members have gone down the foxhole, and that the show is addictive because like a sports and World Wrestling Entertainment, the right-wing newscasters win every time against liberal punching-bags.
+What’s most alarming is that millions of families have been torn apart when members have gone down the Foxhole.
+It is addictive, because like World Wrestling Entertainment, the right-wing newscasters win every time against purposefully chosen much weaker liberal punching-bags.
 It’s a good feeling for the majority of fox viewers, many of them among the 54% of America’s working poor who are barely getting by.

-The Trump WWE fans don’t care if the game is rigged, they know WWE is rigged, but are addicted to the fuzzy warm feelings they get when the good guy wins.
-So they also don’t mind being fooled by Fox, it makes them feel good.
+The Trump WWE fans don’t care if the game is rigged, they know WWE is rigged, but are addicted to the fuzzy warm feelings they get when their team wins.
+So they don’t mind being fooled by Fox.
 Top that off with a large percentage of Fox viewers being evangelists who believe in a literal interpretation of the Bible.
 Who could possibly be easier to fool?
-They don’t want facts, they don’t care about facts, they are cult members who will likely never snap out of it.
+They don’t want facts.
+They don’t care about facts, they are cult members who will likely never snap out of it because they don’t want to.

 Short of getting Fox off the air because it’s harmful to viewers health (which Smith makes the case for below), you can take action now by boycotting FOX advertisers listed here: These are Fox News’ leading advertisers